 Malin is an honorary member of the group.
 She is a PhD graduate from the University of Utrecht and now holds a prestigious EMBO fellowship.
 Her project works on achieving functional maturity of pluripotent stem cell-derived cardiomyocytes in order to optimize the model as an in vitro tool for studying disease mechanisms and therapies.
 Malin and her husband re-located to Singapore together in 2013 and their family was recently expanded when their beautiful baby girl was born.

-Matias’ work in the lab involves development of genome engineering of stem cell models as well as studying the 3D & 4D mapping of chromatin folding.
-He cycles into the lab to work on his numerous projects involving the CRISR technology.
+Matias’ work in the lab involves developing various stem cell models using CRISPR/Cas9, and other genome engineering tools, as well as studying the 3D & 4D organisation of chromatin.
 Matias also helps Zenia to manage the activities of the Foo-lab at GIS.
-He was the lab WHS representative from 2013-2016 and continues to be a member of the GIS Rec Club committee.
-Matias was awarded the BMRC Young Investigator Grant 2016 for CRISPR/Cas9-based high throughput screening for regulators of chromatin organisation.
+He is mentoring four of the PhD students in the group and also assisting a number of other lab members in their projects.
+In 2016 Matias was awarded the BMRC Young Investigator Grant for CRISPR/Cas9-based high throughput screening for regulators of chromatin organisation.

-Matias completed his PhD studies in the Epigenetics and Development lab, in the IRDB at Imperial College.
-Matias is married and outside the lab enjoys board games.
-He also plays Ultimate Frisbee, where he has represented Singapore at the national team level in the World Beach Ultimate Championships in Dubai 2015 (Open division) and in the World Ultimate and Guts Championships in London 2016 (Masters division).
+Matias completed his PhD studies in the Epigenetics and Development lab, in the IRDB at Imperial College, London.
+Matias is married and outside the lab enjoys board games, Ultimate Frisbee, good beer and watching his son grow up.

 Matt is our lab's microRNA expert.
 He completed his PhD in Cambridge in Dr Sanjay Sinha's lab on projects involving microRNA and now continues to work in the area as applied to heart failure.
 He is also working on mapping chromatin changes in heart failure model of laminopathy.
 When not in the lab on the weekends, Matt can be found partying hard at the Tanjung Beach club in Sentosa.
 He is nearly never ever seen without a smile, so it is not surprising that Matt is easily our student's most favourite Postdoc Fellow in the lab.